dvdoug/BoxPacker/README.md

   $box = new TestBox('Le box', 300, 300, 10, 10, 296, 296, 8, 1000);

   $items = new ItemList();
-  $items->insert(new TestItem('Item 1', 297, 296, 2, 200));
+  $items->insert(new TestItem('Item 1', 297, 296, 2, 200, true));
-  $items->insert(new TestItem('Item 2', 297, 296, 2, 500));
+  $items->insert(new TestItem('Item 2', 297, 296, 2, 500, true));
-  $items->insert(new TestItem('Item 3', 296, 296, 4, 290));
+  $items->insert(new TestItem('Item 3', 296, 296, 4, 290, true));

   $packer = new Packer();
   $packedBox = $packer->packIntoBox($box, $items);
   /* $packedBox->getItems() contains the items that fit */
 ```

-BoxPacker is designed to run calculations as efficiently as possible, the 4500+ tests in the test suite run in 11.9
+BoxPacker is designed to run calculations as efficiently as possible, the 4500+ tests in the test suite run in 13
-seconds in the Ubuntu VM on my workstation, giving a rate of approx ≈385 solutions/second which should be more than sufficient for
+seconds in the Ubuntu VM on my workstation, giving a rate of 350+ solutions/second which should be more than sufficient for
 most e-commerce stores :) If you do wish to benchmark the library to evaluate performance in your own scenarios, please
 disable Xdebug when doing so - in my experience the unit tests take 4.5x longer (11.9sec->54 sec) when Xdebug is loaded.